Analyzing Differentiable Fuzzy Logic Operators: Experimental setup

 \subsection{Measures}

 To investigate the performance of the different configurations of \dfl, we first introduce several useful metrics.
-These give us insight into how different operators behave. \begin{deff} The \textbf{consequent magnitude} $\mpmag_\varphi$ and the \textbf{antecedent magnitude} $\mtmag_\varphi$ for a formula $\varphi=\forall x_1, ..., x_m\ \phi\rightarrow \psi$ is defined as the sum of the partial derivatives of the consequent and antecedent with respect to the \dfl loss:
+These give us insight into how different operators behave.
+In this section, we assume we are dealing with formulas of the form $\varphi=\forall x_1, ..., x_m\ \phi\rightarrow \psi$.

+\begin{deff} The \textit{consequent magnitude} $\mpmag$ and the \textit{antecedent magnitude} $\mtmag$ for a knowledge base $\corpus$ is defined as the sum of the partial derivatives of the consequent and antecedent with respect to the \dfl loss: